For Advanced Users Only

 Also, these pages have been recently updated.
 If you are a returning visitor, be sure to use the "Refresh" button on your browser to be sure you are seeing the updated content.

 There are other methods available on the web.
 The procedures I have outlined in these pages can effectively be used on a clean install of Windows as well as a newly purchased OEM installation fresh out of the box.
-These modifications can be made with no ill effects or changes in Windows functionality other than to make it a bit more responsive and stable.
+These modifications can be made with no ill effects or changes in Windows functionality other than to make it a bit more responsive and stable, and to stop forced upgrades.
 Each special folder move can be treated as a completely separate process.
 One may choose to move the Program Files folder, for example, and leave the other special folders right where they are on the C: drive.
 Or one may choose to move just the Users folder, and leave the other folders in the Windows default.
-It is your installation of Windows.
-Set it up your way.

 These procedures are not for the inexperienced, nor for the intermediate-level user.
 For that reason I am intentially leaving out the more basic steps in preparing your system for this setup; if you don't know how to get there from here, you're probably not ready for this.
 These procedures will break the ability to perform an in-place upgrade (aka repair/reinstall).
 However, by using a proper regimen of routine maintenance and regular drive imaging faithfully, there isn't really a need for a repair/reinstall.